mozilla/inclusion/evaluation_tools/coc-assessment-tool/purpose-statement.md

 > project and our community a harassment-free experience for
 > everyone[^2]

-#### Encouraged
+## Encouraged

-The statement should **relate the policy to the general goals of the project itself**, or the collaboration of working on it: education, community-building, a shared platform for diverse perspectives, etc.
+This statement should **relate the policy to the general goals of the project itself**, or the collaboration experience building that project.

 > Our goal with !!Con is to bring the NYC programming community together
 > for a conference about the excitement, joy, and surprise of